Grease: You're the One That I Want!: Reception

-The first episode was watched by 11.59 million viewers, and was unfavorably reviewed by critics.
+The first episode was watched by 11.59 million viewers, but was unfavorably reviewed by critics.
 Viewership declined, and the critics' favorites were not the final winners.

 East Bay Times reporter Susan Young compared the show unfavorably to American Idol, noting the differences in viewership of 8 million to Idol's 40 million, as well as not "humiliating people" as the American Idol judges do.

 The Washington Post television critic Tom Shales said, "To call this "reality television" is truly stretching the term to the outer limit of meaninglessness.
 To call it "good television" would be to risk being struck by lightning."
-The New York Post television writer Austin Smith attacked the format and stock characters of the show, "...Then there’s the stereotype of the plucky fat girl – two of them in tomorrow’s show - ...
-Although it’s a foregone conclusion that neither will land the role of Sandy, at least the chubbettes don’t shed any tears.
-That’s more than I can say about some of the male contestants on this show, who blubber as if their lives had ended."
+The New York Post television writer Austin Smith attacked the format and stock characters of the show, "...Then there's the stereotype of the plucky fat girl – two of them in tomorrow's show - ...
+Although it's a foregone conclusion that neither will land the role of Sandy, at least the chubbettes don't shed any tears.
+That's more than I can say about some of the male contestants on this show, who blubber as if their lives had ended."
 The New York Post theater critic Michael Riedel posted negative reviews after the second episode stating, "Working actors think it demeans their profession, while the industry’s movers and shakers say it makes the theater business look tacky and cheap."
 After the finale, Riedel again gave a negative review, stating, "The rest of Broadway was put off by the cheesy production values, poorly staged musical numbers and cookie-cutter nobodies who auditioned to play Danny and Sandy.
 Crumm ... and Osnes are notable only because they were the least attractive of the lot."
 Although Riedel did admit that the show did better numbers than the Tony Awards, the otherwise most important television show about the New York Broadway scene.

-By the time rehearsals were underway in July 2007, and advance sales had reached US $14.2 million, Gordon Cox of Variety reported the TV show had achieved the goal of promoting a Broadway show.
+By the time rehearsals were underway in July 2007, and advance sales had reached US$14.2 million, Gordon Cox of Variety reported the TV show had achieved the goal of promoting a Broadway show.